Whitenz/Whitenz/README.md

 - 👀 I’m interested in it, cinema, travel.
 - 🌱 I’m currently learning Python.

+I am currently studying at the Yandex Praktikum "Python Developer".

 <!---
 Whitenz/Whitenz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.